News

-The City School Board will decide whether to purchase its current building at 8700 Centreville Road or lease and move into what will soon become the city's old police station.
+The Manassas City School Board will make a decision on whether to purchase its current building or to lease and move into the old police station.

 This article is exclusively for our Locals Only members.
 Please Sign In or upgrade to become a Locals Only Member today!

-Stafford County will develop a transportation master plan focusing on roadway projects, multimodal and travel demand management, and transportation technology investments.
+Stafford County will develop a transportation master plan that will focus on roadway projects, multimodal and travel demand management, and transportation systems technology investments.

 This article is exclusively for our Locals Only members.
 Please Sign In or upgrade to become a Locals Only Member today!